ALIZAH K. LOWELL

 Psychotherapist, Clinical Social Worker, Psychoanalyst

 Whether you are looking to better understand yourself & your relationships or get assistance in navigating through a particular issue or period of change, therapy can be an invaluable tool.
+I welcome you to look around my website and contact me to begin the process.

 State of New York Licensed Clinical Social Worker with the Psychotherapy “R” Privilege